nextflow-io/nextflow/docs/google.rst

 Then, you can run Nextflow as usual.
 For example::

-    nextflow run rnaseq-nf -profile gcp -w gs://my-bucket/work
+    ./nextflow run rnaseq-nf -profile gcp -work-dir gs://my-bucket/work

-.. tip:: Make sure to use Google Storage bucket as Nextflow work directory and as location for pipeline input data.
+.. tip:: Make sure to use a Google Storage bucket as Nextflow work directory and as location for pipeline input data.

+.. note:: The ``nextflow`` launcher script is created in the instance ``HOME`` directory.

 Cluster shutdown
 ----------------